The Cameronians (Scottish Rifles)

 Swords and Uniform

 We have a fine collection of swords dating from the 1600s to the late 1900s.
-Among them are fine examples from battles of the Covenanting era, as well as presentation swords belonging to General Lord Hill and Field Marshal Lord Wolseley, two of the regiment's most famous officers.
+Among them are examples from battles of the Covenanting era, as well as presentation swords belonging to General Lord Hill and Field Marshal Lord Wolseley, two of the regiment's most famous officers.
 We also have a fine collection of regimental uniform and headdress dating from the 1860s onwards.

-These include official regimental group photographs, personal snapshots, studio portraits, foreign travel and publicity images.
+A large collection including official regimental group photographs, personal snapshots, studio portraits, foreign travel and publicity images.
 Sadly, a large number of the photographs in the collection are unnamed.

 Paintings and artwork